 Use in Pediatric Patients

-Excessively large dosages of antihistamines, including Promethazine Syrup, in pediatric patients may cause sudden death (see OVERDOSAGE).
-Hallucinations and convulsions have occurred with therapeutic doses and overdoses of Promethazine in pediatric patients.
+Excessively large dosages of antihistamines, including Promethazine HCl Oral Solution, in pediatric patients may cause sudden death (see OVERDOSAGE).
+Hallucinations and convulsions have occurred with therapeutic doses and overdoses of Promethazine HCl Oral Solution in pediatric patients.
 In pediatric patients who are acutely ill associated with dehydration, there is an increased susceptibility to dystonias with the use of promethazine HCl.

 Administration of promethazine HCl has been associated with reported cholestatic jaundice.